Harshada-Ghadge20/Demo.java/README.md

 This project can be used for:

-* Java learning practice
+* Java Learning Praqctice
-* Demo repository setup
+* Demo repo
-* Testing Java installation
+* Testing Java Applocation
 * Basic GitHub project examples

 ## Contributing

 Contributions are welcome.
 Feel free to fork this repository and submit a pull request.

-## License

-This project is open source and available under the MIT License.